digitallyinduced/ihp/Guide/updating.markdown

 Now change the git commit hash in line 4 next to `rev = ` to your chosen git commit hash.

 Then rebuild everything by running the following:

 ```bash
 nix-shell -j auto --cores 0 --run 'make -B .envrc'
 ```

-After that you can use the project as usual by using `./start`.
+After that, you can use the project as usual by using `./start`.

 When the commit you're trying out is not merged into the master branch this will fail because nix is doing only a shallow-clone of the repo.
 Follow the steps in "Updating to a specific Git Commit" below to fix this.